 BUT recently I’ve been telling myself I need to stop from buying for a little…I own lots of t-shirts that I’m starting thinking that I won’t have the time and moments to wear each of them this summer lol Beside this, I’m planning some projects, and I’m gonna need some money for that…so that’s maybe a good reason.
 I mean, for me it’s that now.
 I have some plans so I won’t waste my money because I need to realize my plans :) (OMG sales are coming lol)

 Normally I give in to buying things that I really don’t need, but since I just graduated and haven’t got a job yet, I have no income and don’t want to be wasting my savings.
 I’ve found that what has helped me the most is just walking away from everything, when I’m out shopping, even if I really want it, because unless it is in a vintage or charity shop, it isn’t a one of a kind, so if I still want it I can just come back and get it another day.
-It has taken me soooo much willpower to be able to do it, but I have managed to save much more money (and unwanted purchases) this way.posted about 3 years ago
+It has taken me soooo much willpower to be able to do it, but I have managed to save much more money (and unwanted purchases) this way.posted over 3 years ago

 truth is that spending so much time online looking at pretty things doesn’t really help :)